 A judgment lien is a type of nonconsensual lien (a lien that attaches to your property without your agreement).
-It is created when someone wins a lawsuit against you and then records the judgment against your property.
+It’s created when someone wins a lawsuit against you and then records the judgment against your property.

-Typically, judgment liens that have been recorded in your county will attach to property that you acquire later.
-For example, a judgment may be recorded in your county land records office even if you don’t own any real estate.
+Typically, judgment liens recorded in your county will attach to property that you acquire later.
+For example, a judgment could be recorded in your county land records office even if you don’t own any real estate.
 If you buy some real estate a few years later, you’ll discover that it is now burdened by that pesky old lien that was just sitting there, waiting for you to make a move.
-Most real estate liens expire after a certain number of years (seven to ten in most states), though they can typically be renewed.
+Most real estate liens expire after a certain number of years (seven to ten in most states), though they can typically be renewed indefinitely.

 You can get rid of some judgment liens in Chapter 7 bankruptcy.
 To learn more, see Getting Rid of Judgment Liens in Bankruptcy.)